 As part of the their mission to inspire curiosity, make discoveries, and support the next generation of museum professionals, the Royal Ontario Museum provides a number of internship opportunities.
 Interns gain museum work experience, connections, and course credit while furthering their academic pursuits.
 For a list of current internship opportunities available to undergraduate and graduate students and details regarding the application process, please visit the ROM's website.

 The Art Museum offers undergraduate and graduate Internships and Special Studies opportunities related to various academic fields.
 While special emphasis is placed on students enrolled in Graduate Studies, especially in MVS Curatorial Studies, Museum Studies, and Art History, the museum offers also learning opportunities for students enrolled in undergraduate programs in Art History and Arts Management and others.
-For details and a sample of Art Musuem relevant internships, please visit the Art Museum website.
+For details and a sample of Art Museum relevant internships, please visit the Art Museum website.

 Volunteering and Paid Opportunities